appbaseio/esc/tagwise-search/multiple-tag-match.md

 }
 ```

-Elasticsearch created these mappings dynamically based on our indexed data.
+We already created sample database.
+You can tryout your own queries against it.
+Checkout our next section to play with it.

 ## Data Browser View

 For accessibility, we have indexed ~300 data points of Github repos that can be viewed in the data browser [here. ![](http://i.imgur.com/x7nLB9s.png)](https://opensource.appbase.io/dejavu/live/#?input_state=XQAAAALsAAAAAAAAAAA9iIqnY-B2BnTZGEQz6wkFsfg8zEltX1Bae4VtdAEIGYBD3zva4XDAUUA9VTrYdZNLQd5JP0mLm4u5-Ie7D8qYvlBkqiI3yZnvcuRZPoM5wmYJTyyh-A3d-80gPrA7-YAOP1CjsElJ1Awvm7iOoQzYFWoNbFMzMRnLSrmyJf08HGhNiv-TDi-0N2SLrJ-iOAm2-0MLNsYdDFMc7va07VB2QiT6uDBzg3MVoV7a7L6bsXj06jwjF8DI8BFy4lYZ1Rkf_9VL4AA)

-## Bool Query
+## Query

-Through bool query elasticsearch provides a way to combine multiple query types into a single query.
-There are four different kind of bool clauses(query).
+Elasticsearch provides a way through bool query to combine the multiple query types into a single query with `and`, `or`, and `not` logic.

+### Bool Query

+The bool query is composed of four sections.

 - `must`: The query must appear in matching documents.
 This is similar to logical **AND**.
 This query type also participate to calculate overall query score.
 - `must_not`: The query must not appear in the any matching documents.
 In this query type the score is completely ignored.